Are Applications Being Accepted? YES

 - The business and its owners must have a good credit history

-- At loan closing/project completion, the business must have tangible balance sheet equity position of:
+- At loan closing/project completion, the business must have a tangible balance sheet equity position of:

 - 10 percent or more for existing businesses, or